jmachara/MachineLearning/README.md

         get_voted_error(w_dict, C, m): returns the error of the voted perceptron algorithm return.

         get_perceptron_error(w): returns the error of the standard and average perceptron vectors.
+Homework 4:
+        To run the code for the assigment use the provided runHW4.sh file.

+        General code usage:
+                The stoc_svm function is used to run the stochasitc sub gradient svm for assignment 4, the dual_svm is for the dual domain part of the assignment.
+Dual svm takes in one boolean variable that indicates if it was part b of the question, if False it runs for part A which doesn't use the kernel function.

+                These methods use the stochastic_svm,svm_dual, and svm_dual_kernel to make a weight vector, and then use the the functions I provide such as get_error and get_kernel_error to find the errors respectively.
+You can change the values of the different parameters with the variables sent in, or by changing the code in the dual_svm and stoc_svm methods that use loops to try different values.

+                There is also support to get the support vectors for the kernel svm, as well as comparing them to see how many are similar using the get_supp_vecs and comp_supp_vecs methods.